davs3275/sbs/med/collier.md

 tranquillity within, and this tranquillity consists in the good ordering of the mind.
 Your way is, therefore, to make frequent use of this retirement, and refresh your virtue in it.
-And to this end, be always pro- vided with a few short, uncontested notions, to keep your understanding true, and send you back content with the business to which you return.
+And to this end, be always provided with a few short, uncontested notions, to keep your understanding true, and send you back content with the business to which you return.
 For instance:
 What is it that troubles you ?
 It is the wickedness of the world.
-If this be your case, out with your anti- dote, and consider that rational beino-s were made for mutual aivantage, that^forbearance is one part of justice, and that people misbehave themselves against their will.
-Consider, likewise, how many men have embroiled themselves, and spent their days in dis- putes, suspicion, and animosities
-; and now they are
-dead, and burnt to ashes.
+If this be your case, out with your antidote, and consider that rational beings were made for mutual advantage, that forbearance is one part of justice, and that people misbehave themselves against their will.
+Consider, likewise, how many men have embroiled themselves, and spent their days in disputes, suspicion, and animosities ; and now they are dead, and burnt to ashes.
 Be quiet, then, and disturb yourself no more.
 But, it may be, the distribution of